-Cloud computing has come a long way from the shiny new tech toy it was when it emerged on the market in 2006.
-Over a decade later it is now embedded in the business psyche, business leaders are no longer asking “why cloud”, but now “why not cloud?” – and rightfully so.
+Over a decade since its launch, cloud computing it is now embedded in the business psyche, so business leaders are no longer asking “why cloud”, but now “why not cloud?” – and rightfully so.

 Cloud computing has been a great ‘leveler’, allowing businesses of any size to access the same world-class infrastructure as global giants, on a pay-for-what-you-use basis.
 This has given small businesses the opportunity to be agile and flexible to changing demands, as well as the ability to reduce capacity efficiently and avoid sunk costs.